How to Set Up ShipStation Shipping on WooCommerce

-Setting up live ShipStation rates at WooCommerce checkout really comes down to one connection: your ShipStation v2 API key and secret.
-After that, you give the plugin a few real details about how you ship: your origin address, the boxes you actually pack, and the services you offer.
-Then quote a single rate to confirm it reached ShipStation.
-Whether you work through the WooCommerce settings screens, type the commands at a terminal, or pass the sequence to an AI agent that runs them for you and stops to ask for your key, the route is up to you.
+Setting up live ShipStation rates at WooCommerce checkout really comes down to one connection: your ShipStation v2 API key.
+After that, you give the WooCommerce shipping plugin a few details about how you ship: your origin address, the shipping boxes you use to pack products, and the shipping services you want to offer.
+Then, send a shipping rates quote request to ShipStation.
+Whether you work through the WooCommerce settings screens, type the commands at a terminal, or pass the sequence to an AI agent that runs them for you and stops to ask for your ShipStation API key, the route is up to you.
 Pick whichever desk you like; the order of operations behind it never moves.

-Here is the part that catches almost everyone.
-You connect ShipStation expecting rates at checkout the way they appear on Shopify, then you watch checkout and nothing happens.
+Here is the part that everyone experienced.
+You connect ShipStation, expecting shipping rates at checkout to be the way they appear on Shopify, then you watch checkout, and nothing happens.
 ShipStation’s official WooCommerce integration imports orders and prints labels.
-It does not quote a price to your buyer.
-The Checkout Rates feature that would do that runs on Shopify, BigCommerce, Magento, and Wix.
+It does not quote shipping rates to your WooCommerce customers.
+The cart rates feature that would do that runs on Shopify, BigCommerce, Magento, and Wix.
 WooCommerce is not on the list.

-This is not a cosmetic problem.
-Long before an order ever reaches your fulfillment desk, checkout has one job: put an accurate shipping price in front of the buyer while they are still deciding whether to stay.
-Baymard Institute puts documented cart abandonment at roughly 70% on average, and surprise shipping costs rank among the top reasons people bail.
-When a buyer can’t see what shipping costs, plenty of them just go.
-The ones who stay pay a flat rate, and a flat rate is wrong in both directions:
+Before an order ever reaches your fulfillment desk, checkout has one job: put an accurate shipping cost in front of the buyer while they are still deciding whether to stay.
+According to Baymard Institute, the average cart abandonment rate is around 70%, and unexpected shipping costs remain one of the biggest reasons shoppers leave without completing their purchase.
+When customers can’t see accurate shipping costs upfront, many simply abandon their carts.
+Those who continue often pay a flat shipping rate, which is usually inaccurate in both directions:

-- The heavy cross-country order underpays, and you eat the difference.
+• The heavy cross-country order underpays, and you lose the money

-What you actually need is a plugin that asks ShipStation for a quote the moment a buyer enters an address.
+What you actually need is a WooCommerce shipping plugin that asks ShipStation for a live shipping rates quote the moment a buyer enters a shipping address.

-The plugin we’ll use here holds a 5.0 out of 5 rating across 15 reviews, and we build and support it ourselves.
 One thing to flag before you start: the v1-versus-v2 credential mix-up covered below is the question we field more than any other on this integration.
-Get it right the first time and you’ll save yourself an afternoon.
+Get it right the first time, and you’ll save yourself an afternoon.

 TL;DR